mat3rial/silver-guide-argent/en/faq.md

 According to the proposed plan, the first sponsor will be offered package A, as per the example provided in the visibility plan template.

-Remember that FMV valuation is not an exact science and that there are no universal scales.
+<a name="8" style="font-weight:normal;">Remember</a> that FMV valuation is not an exact science and that there are no universal scales.
 Several methods may be used to establish FMV: the comparison method, the cost method, or valuation by an expert.
 On this subject, please refer to the above FAQ item <a href="#3">How to determine the fair market value of non-monetary transactions</a>.

+### Is it necessary to produce documentary evidence of a non-monetary transaction?

+For purposes of reporting, accounting, and tax audits, documentation is required to certify any non-monetary transaction recorded in the financial statements.

+Usually, the FMV of a good or service received is determined by the party making the donation, based on the sale price normally paid by their customers and partners.
+See **section 3.1** of the Silver Guide: “Evaluation of the exchange.”

+It is important to note that persons or organizations that offer donations of goods or services do so to contribute to a project or cause.
+Demanding an invoice or contract may create additional work for the donor, and could even discourage the donation.

+In order to avoid creating problematic situations, it is advised that the organization receiving the donation offer to assume responsibility for documenting the non-monetary transaction, and complete the paperwork on the donor’s behalf.

+In addition to doing your donor a favour, you also ensure that you have the documents required for your accounting—a practice worth adopting!

+For further reading, see **section 3.2** of the Silver Guide: “Letter of agreement or contract.”
+A **template donation receipt** (as distinguished from a charitable donation receipt) may also be found in the Silver Guide toolbox.